Design Principles for Sequence Models via Coefficient Dynamics: Design Principles for Sequence Models

-\begin{proof} If $\phi(\cdot)$ is linear, its action distributes over the summation in \eqref{eqn:lin-comb}, allowing all past contributions to be aggregated into a fixed-dimensional recurrent state.
-Conversely, if $\phi(\cdot)$ is nonlinear, the recurrence requires storing unboundedly many nonlinear combinations of past inputs, which cannot be represented by any finite-dimensional state.
-See Appendix~\ref{app:lemma_proofs} for a formal proof. \end{proof}

 Various linear attention (e.g., \citet{Katharopoulos2020, Performer}) and SSM/RNN (e.g., \cite{mamba2, xlstm, griffin}) proposals implicitly utilize this principle to design sequence models with linear complexity in sequence length.
-However, choosing a linear readout map $\phi$ has several geometric implications, as discussed below, which directly affect performance on crucial recall and retrieval tasks~\citep{arorasimple2024,guo2025log}.
+In practice, $\phi$ is often chosen to be linear, to avoid exponential computational costs, which has several geometric implications that directly affect performance on crucial recall and retrieval tasks~\citep{arorasimple2024,guo2025log}.

 Beyond implementation considerations, in domains such as language processing, an important feature of sequence models is their ability to selectively attend to different tokens in the input sequence.
 This is often referred to as $\emph{input selectivity}$.
 Mathematically, this translates to the model's capacity to set coefficients $\alpha_{i,j}$ equal to zero (or near-zero in practice) for uninformative tokens and to high values for informative tokens.
 Crucially, how informative a token is depends on the query, as is clear for tasks such as associative recall~\citep{zoology2023}.